Tax increment financing: Urban regeneration

 In a 2015 literature review on best practices in urban regeneration, cities across the United States are seeking ways to reverse trends of unemployment, declining population and disinvestment in their core downtown areas, as developers continue to expand into suburban areas.
 Re-investment in downtown core areas include mixed-use development and new or improved transit systems.
 With successful revitalization comes gentrification with higher property values and taxes, and the exodus of lower income earners.

 Unintended consequences

-TIF districts have attracted much criticism.
-Some question whether TIF districts actually serve their resident populations.
-An organization called Municipal Officials for Redevelopment Reform (MORR) holds regular conferences on redevelopment abuse.
+Like any economic tool, TIF comes with drawbacks.
+Organizations such as Municipal Officials for Redevelopment Reform (MORR) use to hold regular conferences on redevelopment abuse, as well as local organizations like Chicago's 33 Ward Working Families.

-Here are further claims made by TIF opponents: